-Vilsack wake-up call to Democrats: Ignore rural voters and lose
+Vilsack message to Dems: Ignore rural voters and lose

 Agriculture Secretary and former Iowa Governor Tom Vilsack has a message for Democrats: Don’t take the rural vote for granted.